Chapter 4.15

 3. Within ten days after the first publication or posting, mail to the last known owner of each property as the owner’s name and address appear on the list a notice advising of the foreclosure proceeding, in which a petition for judgment of foreclosure has been filed, and describing the property and the amount due as stated on the list.

-B. The list shall be arranged in alphabetical order; as to the last name; the last known owner; the property description as stated on the assessment roll; year and amount of delinquency; penalty and interest due; costs, which include publication and attorney fees; a statement that the list is available for public inspection at the clerk’s office; and a statement that the list has been presented to the Superior Court with a petition for judgment and decree.
+B. The list shall be arranged in alphabetical order by the last name and must include the last known owner; the property description as stated on the assessment roll; year and amount of delinquency; penalty and interest due as of the date the list is prepared; the applicable foreclosure cost fee set forth in Section 4.15.235(B); a statement that the list is available for public inspection at the clerk’s office; and a statement that the list has been presented to the superior court with a petition for judgment and decree.

 C. Completion of the requirements of subsection A of this section constitutes, and has the same force and effect, as the filing of an individual and separate complaint and service of summons to foreclose a lien against each property described on the foreclosure list.
 (Ord.
-01-12 § 1 (part), 2001.)
+01-12 § 1 (part), 2001; Ord.
+16-10 § 1, 2016; Ord.
+18-01 § 2, 2018.)

 4.15.210 Clearing delinquencies.

-During the publication or posting of the foreclosure list, and up to the time of transfer to the municipality, a person may pay the taxes, together with the penalty, interest, and all costs such as publication, attorney fees and any other associated costs of foreclosure.
+During the publication or posting of the foreclosure list, and up to the time of transfer to the municipality at the time judgment is entered, a person may pay the taxes, together with the penalty, interest, and the applicable foreclosure costs set forth in Section 4.15.235(B).
 The collector shall note payment on the foreclosure list.
 (Ord.
-01-12 § 1 (part), 2001.)
+01-12 § 1 (part), 2001; Ord.
+16-10 § 2, 2016.)

 4.15.220 List to lien holder.